theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/scheduling_extraction.md

 </details>

 ### Showing extraction in the Windows Event viewer
-Xtract unviersal extraction events can be inserted into the windows logs and displayed in the Event Viewer (see [Knowledge base article - How to insert Xtract Universal extraction events into the windows logs](https://kb.theobald-software.com/xtract-universal/how-to-insert-xtract-universal-extraction-events-into-the-windows-logs-and-show-them-in-the-event-viewer)).
+Xtract Universal extraction events can be inserted into the Windows logs and displayed in the Event Viewer (see [Knowledge base article - How to insert Xtract Universal extraction events into the windows logs](https://kb.theobald-software.com/xtract-universal/how-to-insert-xtract-universal-extraction-events-into-the-windows-logs-and-show-them-in-the-event-viewer)).